ONE

 The pressure released.

-body slumped.
-His head lolled oddly where my khukuri was still buried halfway
+Lawson, and his body slumped.
+His head lolled oddly where my khukuri jutted out

-through his neck, severing the spine.
-He let go of my hair as Hanley released
+of his neck, severing the spine.
+He let go of my hair as Hanley released the

 “No.”